Trumbaturi/PS-Shuffler/README.md

 This is a shuffler program that allows users to randomize their Pokemon Team for them to select in Pokemon Stadium 1, 2, or Pocket Monsters Stadium.
 All the cups in each game are supported.
 In order to use the app, all you need to do is choose your settings then click randomize!
 You will receive 6 randomly chosen pokemon based on the applied settings.
 You may also click on individual slots to randomize that specific Pokemon.

-If you want to use this program on your Twitch stream, make absolutely sure before anything to crop the right side of the program by 193 pixels to get the cleanest output of the program for your livestream.
+If you want to use this program on your Twitch stream, make absolutely sure before anything to crop the left side of the program by 193 pixels to get the cleanest output of the program for your livestream.

 # Settings
 When the app opens, the default settings are Pokemon Stadium 1, Gym Leader Castle / Poke Cup, No Sort.